 The NHS is currently running the campaign to get people to donate their blood/blood plasma for a clinical trial.
-The plasma from patients who have recovered from Covid-19 is being used to treat other Covid-19 patients and has shown promising results.
+The plasma from patients who have recovered from the virus is being used to treat other virus patients and has shown promising results.

 In particular, the NHS is in urgent need of plasma from the Asian community.
-If you are of Asian heritage and you’ve had Covid-19, your blood plasma is more likely to have high antibody levels which could save the lives of other patients.
+If you are of Asian heritage and you’ve had the virus, your blood plasma is more likely to have high antibody levels which could save the lives of other patients.

 In talking about the campaign, Altaf Kazi – Head of Faith and Belief Engagement for NHS Blood and Transplant explained:

 “Plasma donation is a way to help those who are in need.
-By donating plasma, you could help someone to survive from COVID.
+By donating plasma, you could help someone to survive from the virus.
 Plasma donation is safe, clean and easy.
 It takes about 45 minutes and your body quickly replaces the plasma and the antibodies.”